yevgenis-shapiro/virtapp/README.md

-Hi there 👋👋👋 It's a public portfolio that provide my experience and expertise ☸️🚀🧠
+Hi there 👋👋👋 It's a public portfolio that provide my experience and expertise

 ##
 Cloud Native Architecture 🔹 Microservices and...
-Containers 🔹 Innovation
+Containers 🔹 Innovation 🧠 LLM Backend

 However, I'm also intensively exploring such topics like (among other things):
 🔹 Big Data.
 AI